 SHPA’s Foundation Residency Program is Australia’s first and only structured, formalised, supported and accredited national pharmacy residency program.

 The importance of foundation training infrastructures is emphasised in Goal 2 of the International Pharmaceutical Federation’s (FIP) ‘Pharmaceutical Workforce Development Goals’.

 - practice-based experiential training targeted at early career pharmacists, or pharmacists entering hospital pharmacy practice via other pharmacy environments

 - pharmacist practitioner development towards competence and performance aligned with Stage 1 (Transition Level) of the Australian Advanced Pharmacy Practice Framework

 - an important springboard to other professional development pathways, such as advancing practice recognition.

 There are two compulsory education components Residents must complete while participating in the program:

-- an SHPA Extension Seminar or a Masterclass of their choice (during the second year).
+- an SHPA Extension Seminar or Masterclass relevant to their CPD plan in the second year.

 Book a place at one of our seminars or find out more at SHPA Events.